Catholic Pilgrimage Sites Worldwide

 Poland • Europe

-Gidle houses a renowned Dominican monastery with the miraculous figure of Our Lady, drawing Catholic pilgrims from across Poland seeking Marian devotion.
+A Dominican monastery in the Warta valley holding the miraculous figure of Our Lady of Gidle, drawing pilgrims from across Poland.

 Gietrzwałd